BytePane

 VS Code's built-in JSON support includes formatting (Shift+Alt+F), validation with error highlighting, and IntelliSense for JSON Schema files.
 If you already have VS Code open, formatting a JSON file is as simple as a keyboard shortcut — no need to switch to a browser.

-However, VS Code's JSON capabilities are basic compared to dedicated tools.
-It does not offer minification, key sorting, statistics, tree view, or format conversion out of the box.
+However, VS Code's JSON capabilities are narrower than dedicated formatter suites.
+It does not offer minification, key sorting, stats, tree view, or format conversion out of the box.
 Extensions can add some of these features, but the experience is fragmented across multiple extensions from different authors.
-VS Code is ideal for formatting JSON files you are already editing, but for pasting and analyzing arbitrary JSON, a dedicated tool like BytePane is faster and more capable.
+VS Code is ideal for JSON files you are already editing, while a dedicated browser tool is more convenient for quick pasted API responses.

 + Keyboard shortcut formatting